ciareis/bypass/README.md

 //Your test assertions here...
 ```

-### 5. Stop or shutdown
+### 5. Stop or shut down

 Bypass will automatically stop its server once your test is done running.

-The Bypass server can be stopped or shutdown at any point with the following methods:
+The Bypass server can be stopped or shut down at any point with the following methods:

 To stop:
 `$bypass->stop();`

-To shutdown:
+To shut down:
 `$bypass->down();`

 ## Examples